We may earn money or products from the companies mentioned in this post.

 Shakespeare’s Globe Theatre

 What’s truly amazing about this is that they use minimal props and set dressing.
 While still clearly getting their story across.
 I also noticed that they didn’t use mics, and still no one had any problems hearing them.
 This, my friend, is A+++ acting!
 I promise you won’t be disappointed.
-Plus, if you get lucky like I did, you’ll get to stare at Colin Morgan for three hours!
-Not a bad way to spend time in London.
+Plus, if you get lucky as I did, you’ll get to stare at Colin Morgan for three hours!
+Not a bad way to spend time even if you only have 1 day in London.

 Seeing London at Night

 After the show came the decision to either take a tube ride back to the hostel or walk.
 I’d never seen what London at night was like so this was my chance!
 Sure I’d been out to pubs at night, but I’d never seen the Thames all lit up.
 It’s something I really, really wanted to do.
 Let me tell you, it’s gorgeous!
+It’s a must-add to your London itinerary.
 I wish I had an apartment there!
 I braved the cold in my thin jacket and walked the Thames all the way back.